FlyableDev/FlyableDoc/docs/faq.md

 ### What is Flyable?

 Flyable is a compiler and an IDE packaged with APIs for convenient Python development projects on the back-end and the front-end.
+Flyable makes your Python code up to 70x faster while using 80% less memory.
 Flyable generates executable files that can run on Windows at a high speed as well as WebAssembly instructions that enable your apps to run in a browser.

 ### How can Flyable be useful for me / Why should I use Flyable?

-If you're a back-end Python developer looking for an easier time with front-end development, if you're looking to significantly increase performance on an existing Python project, or if you're a front-end developer looking to expand your coding expertise while sticking to web development, Flyable is the platform for you!
+If you're looking to significantly increase performance on an existing Python project with no effort, Flyable is the platform for you!
+Compared to other solutions that make Python faster, Flyable doesn't require to modify your Python code in order to benefit from performance increases which results in development time economies.

 ### How do I get started?